The Great British Bake Off series 12: Episode 4: Desserts

-The signature challenge tasked the bakers with making a beautifully decorated Pavlova, in two hours, forty-five minutes.
-For the technical challenge, set by Prue, asked the bakers to make four individual sticky toffee puddings, served with sticky toffee sauce, two Tuile triangles, and a creme anglaise.
-The bakers had ninety minutes.
-For the showstopper challenge, the bakers were given the enormous task of making a celebratory joconde imprimé dessert, composed of a highly decorated joconde sponge wrapped around at least two elements, in 4 1/2 hours.
+The signature challenge tasked the bakers with making a beautifully decorated pavlova in 2 hours and 45 minutes.
+For the technical challenge, set by Prue, the bakers were asked to make 4 individual sticky toffee puddings, served with sticky toffee sauce, 2 tuile triangles, and a creme anglaise.
+The bakers had 90 minutes.
+For the showstopper challenge, the bakers were given the task of making a celebratory joconde imprimé dessert, composed of a highly decorated joconde sponge wrapped around at least 2 elements, in 4 1/2 hours.